Skip to Content

 Address: 4 Research Drive, Greenville, SC 29607

-Program Description: This request focuses on improvements and upgrades to the Campbell Graduate Engineering Center on the Clemson University – International Center for Automotive Research campus in Greenville.
+Project Description: This request focuses on improvements and upgrades to the Campbell Graduate Engineering Center on the Clemson University – International Center for Automotive Research campus in Greenville.
 These efforts will improve both their educational offerings, research and economic development operations.

 Request Amount: $1,100,000